manandakmsft/hack-aks-chaos-engineering/Resources/Challenge-02.md

 ## Introduction

-In this challenge, you’ll build and deploy a three-tier app with a MongoDB database at the backend, an API microservice powering the logic, and a sleek front-end (Web) to bring it all together
+In this challenge, you’ll deploy a three-tier app with a MongoDB database at the backend, an API microservice powering the logic, and a sleek front-end (Web) to bring it all together

 ## Description